 What to do: Raise.
 You got a great card with the Jack making your hand look weaker than it is.
 He’s showing a 7 which means that unless his two cards that you can’t see are a 2 and 5, or 2 and 6, then you’re ahead and in a great situation to take down a huge pot.

-Razz can be one of the most fun games out there, and also a great way to make some money if you know the game.
+Razz can be one of the most fun games out there, and also a lucrative one if you really know the game.
 If you remember the few simple rules to live by while playing Razz and practice a bit you could be an excellent Razz player, and there aren’t a lot of people out there who can say that.